Skip to main content

 Sorry, in progress, not accepting new patients

-This phase I/II trial studies the side effects and best dose of dabrafenib, trametinib, and navitoclax and to see how well they work in treating patients with BRAF mutant melanoma or solid tumors that have spread to other parts of the body (metastatic) or cannot be removed by surgery (unresectable).
+This phase I/II trial studies the side effects and best dose of dabrafenib, trametinib, and navitoclax and to see how well they work in treating patients with BRAF mutant melanoma or solid tumors that has spread from where it first started (primary site) to other places in the body (metastatic) or cannot be removed by surgery (unresectable).
 Dabrafenib and trametinib may stop the growth of tumor cells by blocking some of the enzymes needed for cell growth.
 Navitoclax is in a class of medications called B-cell lymphoma-2 (BCL-2) inhibitors.
-It may stop the growth of cancer cells by blocking Bcl-2, a protein needed for cancer cell survival.
+It may stop the growth of tumor cells by blocking Bcl-2, a protein needed for tumor cell survival.
 Giving navitoclax, dabrafenib, and trametinib may help shrink tumors in patients with melanoma.

 at UC Davis UC Irvine